How I Built a Successful Business in 3D Printing without any Knowledge or Experience

 My name is Vasiliy Kiselev and I am the founder and CEO of Top 3D Shop.
 Today I would like to tell you how I built and expanded my business without any entrepreneurial knowledge and experience.

-People often ask me about the recipe for success of our initially small company, and, since our articles published on RBC and The Village do not reveal all the details, I decided to write a small post about it.
+People often ask me about the recipe for success of our initially small company, and I decided to write a small post about it.

 About myself

 I’ve always had a disposition to engineering disciplines, that is why after graduating from technical college, I landed a job in one of the energy companies through an internship program.
-The company had a typical and generic name TGC-1.
 I combined work with pursuing a degree in gas and steam turbine engineering at the Polytechnic University and knew nothing of entrepreneurship.

 My job was to provide support in construction of energy facilities.
 It was routine, mundane and mostly consisted of paperwork.
 The only benefits were experience, stability and private health insurance plan you rarely use at 25.